 The humble tuber often gets a bad rap among health-conscious eaters.
 But a food that comes directly from the ground, involves no processing in its barest form and only needs to be cooked can’t be all that bad.
 Studies have attempted to find a link between the potato and cardiovascular disease but nothing conclusive has been found.

 Potato calories are sometimes seen as bad calories and it’s understandable.
 The food ranks pretty high on the Glycaemic index, an index showing the rate at which certain foods increase blood sugar in the body.
 White mashed potatoes certainly are not ideal foods for diabetics.
 Sweet potatoes fare much better than the white potato variety.
 Unprocessed potatoes with skins left on sit side-by-side on the scale with many common vegetables.

 Potatoes contain nutrients such as Carbohydrates, Fiber, Potassium, Magnesium, and Iron.
 Vitamin B6 is present in high quantities.
 Potatoes also contain high levels of copper (helps with the formation of collagen) and vitamin C (almost 50% of RDA in one potato)

 There is some evidence to suggest that coloured spuds, such as the purple variety found in Peru contain important antioxidant-rich nutrients.

 Peruvian purple potatoes contain high levels of nutrients not found in the perfectly formed, clean, white potato sold in supermarkets in the west.
-The purple potato, which might not appeal to consumers in the west, it packed with nutrients and cancer fighting properties.
-Unfortunately, we choose aestethics over nutritional value and the single-species, over developed potato wins.
+The purple potato, commonly found in Peruvian markets, might not appeal to consumers in the west, but it’s packed with nutrients and cancer-fighting properties.
+Unfortunately, we choose aesthetics over nutritional value and the single-species, overdeveloped potato wins.
 We are the losers in the long run as we are depriving ourselves of a nutritional powerhouse food purely because of how it looks.